PopMedNet-Team/FDA-My-Studies-Mobile-Application-System/WCP/README.md

 #Reset password link will get expired after the specified hours.

 password.expiration.in.day=90
-#User generated password expiration in days.
+#User password expiration in days.

 lastlogin.expiration.in.day=90
 #User will get locked if he has not logged in for specified days.